OpenNews/srccon/transcriptions/SRCCON2016-ecology-newsroom-software.md

+---
+layout: 2015_layout
+title: Session Transcripts
+subtitle: A live transcription team captured the SRCCON sessions that were most conducive to a written record—about half the sessions, in all.
+section: docs
+sub-section: interior
+background: remote
+---
 # The Ecology of Newsroom Software

-## Session facilitator(s): Ted Han, Mike Tigas
+### Session facilitator(s): Ted Han, Mike Tigas

-## Day & Time: Thursday, 2:30-3:30pm Room: Classroom 310
+### Day & Time: Thursday, 2:30-3:30pm

+### Room: Classroom 310

-TED: And I'm Ted Han, I run a document collab.
+TED: And I'm Ted Han, I run DocumentCloud.
 Some of you may know know.